JayK0818/javascript-study-notes/Node/stream/readme.md

-  The return value is *true* if the internal buffer is less than the *highWaterMark* configured when the stream was created after admitting *chunk*. if *false* is returned, futher attempts to write data to the stream should stop until the 'drain' event is emitted.
+  The return value is *true* if the internal buffer is less than the *highWaterMark* configured when the stream was created after admitting *chunk*. if *false* is returned, further attempts to write data to the stream should stop until the 'drain' event is emitted.

 ```js